-Huber Woods County Park Trails is a 7.2 mile lightly trafficked loop trail located near Rumson, NJ that features beautiful wild flowers and is good for all skill levels.
+Huber Woods County Park Trails is a 7.2 mile lightly trafficked loop trail located near Rumson, New Jersey that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Very enjoyable and relaxful.
 Most of it is moderate, with some difficult steep climbs.
 Almost entirely in forested shade.
 Took me about 2 hours to complete all the trails.
 Very few people during a weekday afternoon.
 The only downside is the amount of flying bugs I kept needing to swat away from my face but that's expected in a forest trail.
 Bring insect repellent!
 Overall , I would do it again!

 Huber Woods County Park Trails is listed as a 5.5 mile loop trail.
 But in fact, this county park contains many trails -- nested loops, straight trails, and opportunities to walk on paved and gravel roads that border working farms and residences.
 Depending on how many trails you take, the distance you walk can be much longer than 5.5 miles.

 Much of the trail system is in forested areas; nice and shady but in summer, the air becomes still and is moist and humid.
 Mid- to late-fall is an ideal time to hike this park.
 The sun breaks through and provides warmth but not heat.
 Fallen leaves hide protruding roots or stones and tripping is common, so wear sturdy shoes.

 There are many trail markers along the paths, but almost every single one is missing key information such as the arrow pointing in the needed direction.
 The forested area looks the same on many trails so it is VERY EASY to get lost.
 Bring a trail map or a hiking GPS for assistance.

 The few small lakes on the property are picturesque as are the open meadows, red barns, white fences.